Course Code: CHC33015

 The full student handbook with important course policies and training procedures can be found here.
 Enrolments are available year-round.

-Course Duration: This Home Care specialisation has a standard course duration of 12 months.
+Course Duration: This Home Care specialisation has a standard course duration of up to 12 months.

 The Certificate III in Individual Support online course will prepare you for a rewarding career in the home care industry.

 You will learn how to fulfil the critical functions of home and community support workers as carers for disabled and senior individuals.
 These include how to contribute as a team member in a home and community care facility, support the elderly and those with dementia, and implement individual plans.

 In the home care specialisation of the CHC33015, your additional focus will be on how to meet personal support needs and relationships between carers and families, provide services in home and community settings, and empower the elderly.

 Inspire Education has clustered the CHC33015 to create a more effective and easy to follow learning experience.
 By grouping together similar course units, we have minimised the amount of repetitive course work you have to do to gain your qualification.